-4.1 It is recommended that all areas as detailed above be included in an amended Street Drinking Ban as provisioned for under section13 (3) b in the Criminal Justice and Police Act 2001.
+4.1 Council is recommended to agree that all areas as detailed above be included in an amended Street Drinking Ban as provisioned for under section13 (3) b in the Criminal Justice and Police Act 2001.

 5. FINANCIAL, LEGAL AND OTHER IMPLICATIONS